mkirkpat/mkirkpat.github.io/_posts/2016-06-07-governance-for-guidance.md

 ---
 layout: post
-title: "Governance for Guidance"
+title: Governance for Guidance
-subheading: "Begin to build and promote governance for your digital services."
+subheading: Begin to build and promote governance for your digital services.
 image: governance.jpg
 date: 2016-06-08
 ---